Luminiscental/mth/README.md

 * Quaternions of any given scalar type (you get the idea) with arithmetic operators and functions for representing rotations in 3-space (and converting to the equivalent matrices).
 * Complex number representations with arithmetic and overloads for `std::exp`, `std::cos`, `std::sin` and `std::abs`.
 * Polynomials with arithmetic, a `solve()` method for finding roots and a `value()` method for evaluating.
+* Differentiation and integration of polynomials.
 * Somewhat pretty printing.

 ### Planned features:

 * Numeric methods for finding roots of arbitrary functions
-* Analytic calculus on polynomials and numeric on arbitrary functions
+* Numeric differentiation and integration of arbitrary complex functions.
 * Numerical series expansions

 ### Example code: